stylus/stylus/docs/css-style.md

        border: 1px solid;
        border-radius: 5px;

- Variables, functions, mixins, and all of the other features that Stylus provides still work as expected:
+ Variables, functions, mixins, and all the other features provided by Stylus still work as expected:

      main-color = white
      main-hover-color = black